Mikhail Sumarokov-Elston: Early life and family

-He volunteered for the Russian Red Cross motorized ambulance unit at the outbreak of World War I, and was assigned to the Black Sea Fleet.
+In his diary, Tsar Nicholas II wrote:"Today, Count Sumarokov, a young student, took part in the tennis - he is the best player in Russia.
+He can really teach one something.
+He also had tea with the officers."He volunteered for the Russian Red Cross motorized ambulance unit at the outbreak of World War I, and was assigned to the Black Sea Fleet.
 His mother died on 3 April 1915.
 He was invalided out of the military service on 26 November 1916 and travelled home to St Petersburg.
 He was arrested for a couple of days by the Bolsheviks, but released because of disagreement among the people who detained him.
 The family permanently emigrated from Russia in the midst of the Russian Revolution, which emerged from the social fallback of the World War.
 First they fled to Koreiz where they were joined by fugitive Felix Yussupov who had been freed from his house arrest due to his involvement in the Rasputin murder.
 They agreed to join the White Army, but General Anton Denikin refused the request because the princes had ties to the Imperial dynasty.

 They sailed to Malta on 13 April 1919 aboard the British battleship HMS Marlborough, which also transported several other Russian nobility exiles, including Empress Maria Feodorovna.
 From there they moved to Rome.
 In 1920 he further moved to Nice, where he lived for 17 more years.